-VA employees, Veterans and community members around the country put on their walking shoes and joined in the fourth nationwide VA2K event on May 21, 2014.
-The annual Walk and Roll of about 1.2 miles encourages people to step up their fitness level and to support homeless Veterans with donated food and clothing items.
+VA employees, Veterans and community members around the country will put on their walking shoes and join in the fifth nationwide VA2K event on May 20, 2015.
+The annual Walk and Roll of approximately 1.2 miles encourages people to step up their fitness level and to support homeless Veterans with donated food and clothing items.

-Final numbers are in: More than 24,000 people participated at 170 VA facilities, donating money and goods worth over $300,000 to help homeless Veterans.
+Last year, more than 25,000 people participated at 172 VA locations, donating money and goods worth over $300,000 to help homeless Veterans.

 Veterans, check out VA's Move program for help managing your weight and improving your health.

 Why walk?
 Walking strengthens your cardiovascular system, tones muscles, increases flexibility and can help shed pounds and reduce stress.
 Even a moderate amount of exercise daily can improve your health.

 Check out photos from last year's event on the 2014 VA2K Flickr page.

 U.S. Department of Veterans Affairs | 810 Vermont Avenue, NW Washington DC 20420